MyCryptoHQ/MoneroVision/README.md

 ## Contributing

-If your new to open source, check out some of these resources to help you get started.
+If you're new to open source, check out some of these resources to help you get started.

 * [Github - Open Source Guides ](https://opensource.guide)
 * [EggHead.io - How to contribute to open source](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

 ### Open and Transparent

-All our work happens directly on [GitHub](https://github.com/MyCryptoHQ/MoneroVision).
+All of our work happens directly on [GitHub](https://github.com/MyCryptoHQ/MoneroVision).
 All pull requests by core team members and external contributors go through the same review process.

 ### Branch Organization